iccaving/icccsite/_newzealand/content/articles/2015-05-01-newzealand.md

 Title: New Zealand
 Date: 2015-05-01
 Photoarchive: /rcc/caving/photo_archive/newzealand/2015-04-02%20-%20New%20Zealand/
+Thumbl: RhysTyers-DSC_0113--thumb.jpg
+Thumbr: TanguyRacine-DSC_0200--thumb.jpg
 Location: New Zealand
 Summary: The report!
-A full account of what went on, with complete with photos and expedition log book extracts.
+A full account of what went on, complete with photos and expedition log book extracts.
 A rollercoaster of a story in over 30 chapters, crammed with sizzling kiwis.
 Authors: Rhys Tyers, Jack Hare, Tanguy Racine

 #New Zealand Post-expedition Report

+{center}("coverpage.png")

 Here's our report in full.
 You can also find it in pdf form [here](/rcc/caving/FILES/expeditions/2015%20-%20new%20zealand/ICCC_TABA_2015_Report.pdf) as well as our photos from the expedition [here](/rcc/caving/photo_archive/newzealand/2015-04-02%20-%20New%20Zealand/).

 #Contents